rjseymour66/RSO-docs/docs/merchants.md

 ****

 ## Update merchant by ID
+**(Merchant accounts only)**

-Merchant accounts only.
-Retrieves a merchant by ID and updates the existing merchant object using the provided body parameters.
-You can only update merchant objects that were created using your registered merchant ID.
+Retrieves a merchant by ID and updates the existing merchant object with the information provided in the body parameters.
+You can update only merchant objects associated with the request's access token.

-`PUT /api/v1/merchant/{merchantId}`
+PUT `/merchant/{merchantId}/`

 ###Parameters